BenjaminRChung/Huddle-App/README.md

 This stops the scripts and closes application on localhost.

-To learn React, check out the [React documentation](https://reactjs.org/)./
+To learn React, check out the [React documentation](https://reactjs.org/).

-Built to learn new technologies and help programmers :)